akshay5995/powerbi-report-component/README.md

   });
 ```

-7. Save edited report when in "edit" mode
+7. Save edited report when in "Edit" mode

 (note: you need to have enough permissions to save the report)